FAU-LAP/NOMAD-CAMELS/paper.md

 CAMELS is a stand-alone desktop application.
 It allows for direct access to the _NOMAD_ repository [@scheidgenFAIRResearchData2023; @scheidgenNOMADDistributedWebbased2023] or its on-premise installation called _NOMAD Oasis_ enabling direct linking to electronic lab notebook entries.
 The user can for example connect measurements to previous experiment workflows documented in _NOMAD_ ELNs.
 CAMELS can subsequently upload measurement results directly into the ELN providing a simple and stream-lined data workflow.

 CAMELS builds on _bluesky_ [@Allan2019; @bluesky] initially developed to control instruments at large-scale research institutions using EPICS [@Knott1994; @EPICS].
-In CAMELS, _bluesky_ is employed to orchestrate the instrument communication either directly (e.g. via PyVISA [@PyVISA]) or via using network protocols.
+In CAMELS, _bluesky_ is employed to orchestrate the instrument communication either directly, e.g., via @PyVISA or using network protocols.
 Existing lab infrastructure controlled by EPICS is therefore immediately accessible.
 A schematic overview of the functionality of CAMELS is displayed in \autoref{fig:camels_overview}.

 CAMELS provides a comprehensive set of functionalities that can be split into three primary components: instrument management, measurement protocols, and manual controls.